-These trips run from around May 20th through August, or through Labor Day weekend if water levels permit.
+These trips run from around Memorial Day through the end of August - sometimes Labor Day if water levels permit.

-Cancellation/Refund Policy: We take payment at time of reservation.
+Cancellation/Refund Policy: We go rain or shine.
+We take payment at time of reservation.
 We run at capacity most of the season and turn away others to hold the space for you.
 We reserve the space for you - you in turn agree to pay for the trip.
 All money is fully refundable if we are advised of the cancellation at least 7 days prior to the trip.

 Within 7 days of the trip, we will refund your money if given enough advance notice to resell the space.
 Sometimes we can even resell the seats the day of the trip so call us!
-No refund applies if the space is not resold.
+A $5/person rebooking fee applies to cover credit card processing fees, etc. No refund applies if the space is not resold.
 Absolutely no refunds if you just don't show up for the trip.
 We turn away other paying customers to hold the space for you.
 Additionally, drivers and guides are prearranged based on your being on the trip.
 These costs cannot be recouped.
 Thank you for understanding.

 The weather for your trip?

 So you want to pick a warm, sunny day for your trip.
 Our recommendation:

 If it’s sunny now, go now!

 Don’t look at the Estes Park forecast.
 The river is closer to Fort Collins where you will find it’s 10-15 degrees warmer because of the drop in altitude.